-The jungle is a dense forest.
-If the PCs stray off the paths, they have to move through thick undergrowth (which quarters their movement speed) and a Ranger, Druid, or Elf must make a CL 0 WIS checks to avoid getting lost.
-However, as the jungle is rather compact, the PCs need to make the check once per 5 minutes, and gain a
+The jungle is a dense forest, as per the Environment section in the DMG.
+If the PCs stray off the paths, they have to move through thick undergrowth (which costs 4 squares of movement to enter) and need to make DC 15 Survival checks to avoid getting lost.
+However, as the jungle is rather compact, the PCs need to make the check once per 5 minutes, and gain a +2 circumstance bonus.

-+2 bonus to each subsequent check.
 Some monsters (particularly the dinosaurs or Tusai) may engage the characters in the deep woods if they hear their movement.
+In this case, use a random dense forest battlemap.

-Flying using the fly spell to make a beeline through the woods, has two serious drawbacks.
+Flying using the fly spell (characters of recommended levels are unlikely to have overland flight at their disposal) can help make a beeline through the woods, but it has two serious drawbacks.
 First, the woods obscure the flying PCs' sight, and they can miss some important or curious locations (for example, the octophis' pond).
 Second, the PCs make themselves particularly visible, so some creatures (Tusai and the girallon, for example) can easily spot them and bombard them with spells or rocks.

-Area 3-7 - Gates of the Paradise
+Area 3-7 - Gates of the Paradise (EL 6): Read or paraphrase the following:

 A complex elevator-like mechanism connects the chamber with the upper level.
-Before your eyes stands a most unlikely sight for a cavern several hundred feet below surface: a primeval grove overgrown with lush vegetation.
-The plants are definitely tropical and rise all the way up to the sixtyfoot ceiling.
+Before your eyes stands a most unlikely sight for a cavern several hundred feet below the surface: a primeval grove overgrown with lush vegetation.
+The plants are definitely tropical and rise all the way up to the sixty-foot ceiling.
 An unknown luminary gives off the light that spreads through the surroundings, nurturing the flora and irradiating your path.
-As if there weren't enough weirdness, a bloated cross between a human, a toad and a lizard greets you on the way down, flapping its rudimentary wings, clashing his oozing jaws and brandishing an enormous club.
+As if there weren't enough weirdness, a bloated cross between a human, a toad and a lizard greets you on the way down, flapping its rudimentary wings, clashing its oozing jaws and brandishing an enormous club.

 Creatures: A revolting creature called Lurgash guards the entrance to the Underground Paradise from possible enemies.
 Lurgash is exceptionally obese; his oily skin constantly secretes foul slime, and his toadlike head has a massive maw full of teeth sharp as blades.
 His mother was a high priestess of the divine toad-lizard worshiped by troglodytes, and his father a hezrou demon in service of this deity.
 The priestess was killed during a drow invasion, and Lurgash was forced to roam the tunnels, using his superior strength and magical abilities to survive in such an unwelcoming place.
 Finally, the half-fiend found the Hissing Caves and was accepted into service by The Slithering Overlord.
 Lurgash became Pserkipis' main bodyguard, torturer and executioner.
 The monster enjoys his obligation and gleefully torments any victims that fall in his greasy and putrid arms.
-While playthings are scarce, Lurgash devotes his time to guard duty.
+When playthings are scarce, Lurgash devotes his time to guard duty.